eclipsesource/tabris-js-docs/docs/3.0/selector.md

 ### widgetCollection.find()

-The method `collection.find(selector)` will apply the given selector to all descendants of its own entries".
+The method `collection.find(selector)` will apply the given selector to all descendants of its own entries.
 This excludes the entries themselves, effectively skipping one generation in a subtree.

 ```js
 widget.children().find('.bar'); // All descendants matching '.bar' EXCEPT direct children